-- Ability to clearly articulate core values (1)

-- Ability to explain both the "why" and the purpose or function of each value (4) - Analysis of the value statements in relation to social issues addressed in class and how it impacts the personal position of values (4) - Thoughtful concluding statement of gifts/learning bringing forward (specific and concise) (1)
+- Ability to clearly articulate core values (1) - Ability to explain both the "why" and the purpose or function of each value (4) - Analysis of the value statements in relation to social issues addressed in class and how it impacts the personal position of values (4) - Thoughtful concluding statement of gifts/learning bringing forward (specific and concise) (1)

 2. In-Class Group Exercise (10%) Oct.
-8
+13

--Students will be divided into groups in class.
-Each group will be assigned a particular ideological position.
-The instructor will then raise a number of social issues for each group to prepare a position on; groups will then debate the issue from the basis of their ideological positions.

-Group exercise will be evaluated on:

-- 1. 5 Marks: attended and signed the attendance sheet. - 2.
+- -Students will be divided into groups in class.
+Each group will be assigned a particular ethical dilemma.
+Using both the Code of Ethics (2005) and the Alberta Social Work Practice Standards, groups will determine if there has been a breech in the code or standards and, what, if any, sanctions to be imposed upon the social worker.
+Group exercise will be evaluated on: - 1.
+5 Marks: attended and signed the attendance sheet. - 2.
 5 Marks: contributed ideas to the group members and added to the process.

-3. Critical Reflection Paper: October 15 (15%, 5 pages)
+3. Critical Reflection Paper: October 13 (20%, 5 pages)